davidtucker/core/README.md

 ### What do I mean when I talk about full AOT support?

 This has nothing to do with Angular.
-It's more about the code being done at compiler time instead of runtime.
-Angular does it its way and Pregular will do it its way.
+It's more about [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) approach.
+Angular does it in his way and Pregular in his way.

 #### Do not reinvent the wheel and simply use the official interfaces of Angular.